 The EnGenius ESR580 EnMesh Tri-band Whole-Home Smart Wi-Fi System is a decent mesh, with the potential to be an excellent one.
 It has a practical hardware design, an easy setup process, and a useful app.
 The performance is also better than many similar canned systems, including its presumed nemesis, the Google Wifi.

-But, like most purpose-built systems, the ESR580 has its flaws, even with the latest firmware (ver 1.0.10).
-The bottom line is you don’t mind some oddities you’ll find it worth the current price of some $250 (2-pack).
+But the ESR580 has some significant flaws, of which the weak signals between hardware units is the deal-breaker.
+The bottom line is even if you don’t mind restarting it once in a while, you’ll still find it barely worth the current price of some $250 (2-pack).

 EnGenius EnMesh ESR580 Whole-Home Smart Mesh WiFi System